 Remember to stay consistent, stay positive, and use training as an opportunity to bond with your dog.

 If you’re struggling with training on a particular day, don’t push things too hard.
 Every dog has his day, but not everyday is the right day to train your dog.
 Your dog will appreciate your discretion.

 If you are serious about teaching your dog commands, you’ll likely find that you want to learn more about the training process.
 Additionally, you may teach your canine all the dog training commands listed above and find yourself needing help with further commands.

 In either case, a good dog training book will prove invaluable.
-Two of the best include Training the Best Dog Ever: A 5-Week Program Using the Power of Positive Reinforcement and 101 Dog Tricks: Step by Step Activities to Engage, Challenge, and Bond with Your Dog.
+Two of the best dog training books include Training the Best Dog Ever: A 5-Week Program Using the Power of Positive Reinforcement and 101 Dog Tricks: Step by Step Activities to Engage, Challenge, and Bond with Your Dog.

 Either of these books should help improve your dog-training skills and teach you a variety of new dog commands to teach your canine.